-- Stability: Supportive development environment is often more stable than building from scratch, especially with open-source community packed projects.
+- Stability: a Supportive development environment is often more stable than building from scratch, especially with open-source community packed projects.

 - Battle-tested: Open-source projects used with real-life for end-users products.

-- Over all re-inventing the wheel is time and resources consuming, even though it has it's educational values
+- Over all re-inventing the wheel is time and resources consuming, even though it has, it's educational values

 - Community support